VenturianTome/VenturianTome/src/5.Characters/Fred_Spooker_Soup.md

 - Spooker says he know how to sweet-talk the ladies \[9:05 - *Puppy Monkey Baby*]
 - Spooker sometimes hangs out and works for the Mystery Shack \[14:11 - *Gravity Falls Dipper*]
   - He still has a tail at this point
-- His pink beanie is his defining item to his friends \[0:35 - *Neighbor Visits McDonald's*]
+- His pink beanie is his defining item to his friends, making it hard to notice him when he lost it \[0:35 - *Neighbor Visits McDonald's*]
+  - He got it back because he found it in the trash can \[0:46 - *Barney Hunt*]
+- Spooker loves the Barney show; he says he's cried at almost every episode because it's sad \[3:04 - *Barney Hunt*]
 - He has crafted a harpoon out of the enamel of his own teeth while stranded on an island \[4:37 / 7:03 - *Can Ghost Hunters Survive on an Island?*]
 - He's allergic to nuts \[8:50 - *Can Ghost Hunters Survive on an Island?*]
 - The Alien Comebacks is his favourite band \[9:50 - *Can Ghost Hunters Survive on an Island?*]